-- A per semester hour general fee is charged for the use of computer facilities, Health & Fitness Center as well as other services. - A graduation application fee (non-refundable).
+• A graduation application fee (non-refundable).
 Late or reapplication fees may also apply.

 - 1. General requirements for a baccalaureate degree and writing requirements, p.
 8. Students who have earned the Associate in Arts or Associate in Science degree in a baccalaureate transfer program will have satisfied all freshman and sophomore general education requirements with the exception of Theology.
-Students enrolled in the PS are not required to complete the First-Year Experience or Senior-Year Experience courses or the Service Learning requirement. - 2.
+Students enrolled in the PS are not required to complete the QU Experience or Senior-Year Experience courses or the Service Learning requirement. - 2.
 Applicable degree requirements specified in the curriculum of the respective disciplines. - 3.
 124 semester hours of approved academic coursework, including 6 semester hours of Theology.